 There is still a small group — even those who take impeccable care of themselves — who continue to experience hot flashes and night sweats despite their best efforts.

-Beyond resorting to pharmaceutical products, some additional options for hot flashes include increasing soy isoflavones to higher doses; using black cohosh; and using detoxification to clear the hormonal pathways.
+Beyond resorting to pharmaceutical products, some additional options for treating this uncomfortable bursts of heat include increasing soy isoflavones to higher doses; using black cohosh; and using detoxification to clear the hormonal pathways.
+In addition, don’t hesitate to try improving your external comfort with Cool-jams wicking pajamas for night sweats.

-For severe hot flashes and menopausal symptoms that persist despite efforts to adopt the above measures, prescription-strength bioidentical HRT remains an option.
+For severe hot flashes and menopause night sweats that persist despite efforts to adopt the above measures, prescription-strength bioidentical HRT remains an option.
 The key is understanding how to discuss bioidentical HRT with your doctor and continuing the core nutritional and lifestyle measures I’ve discussed.

 You will find your beautiful body is magnificent in its ability to restore balance.
 It just requires some assistance from you.
 Patiently learn what triggers your hot flashes and night sweats and then leverage that knowledge to find your ultimate Help For Night Sweats.